-School-Based New Apprenticeships
+School-based New Apprenticeships

-Australalian School-Based Apprenticeships (ASBA) allow students undertaking vocational courses to work part-time in the relevant industry, as well as completing their Year 12 Certificate.
+Australian School-Based Apprenticeships (ASBA) allow students undertaking vocational courses to work part-time in the relevant industry, as well as completing their Year 12 Certificate.
 Students attend the work place as a paid employee.
 This may occur one day per week, at weekends or in school holidays.
 ASBA is an excellent way to develop industry experience and gain valuable contacts in the workplace.
-The Vocational Coordinator will help students organise a ASBA arrangement.
+The Vocational Coordinator will help students organise an ASBA arrangement.

 Information Technology (with optional CISCO stream)

-Leading to Certificate II in Information Technology
+Leading to Certificate II in Creative Industries

-Leading to Certificate II in Multimedia
+Leading to a Certificate II in Sport and recreation

-Leading to Certificate II in Retail Operations
+Leads to a Certificate II in Furnishing

 Where students believe that they already possess some competencies in V courses which they have joined, they may apply to the Vocational Co-ordinator for Recognition of Prior Learning.